If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of a Forensic Video Analysis expert.

 Learn more about: Master of Science in Recording Arts emphasis in Media Forensics

 NU (National University)

-Though they do not a specific video forensics, NU offers a graduate certificate that can be completely relatively quickly online or on campus.
+Though they do not offer a specific forensic video program, NU offers a graduate certificate that can be completed relatively quickly online or on campus.

 Learn more about: Graduate Certificate in Forensic and Crime Scene Investigations